embergershared/kubectl-verbosity/README.md

   - Same details than **level 6**
   - With addition of:
     - `Request Headers`
-    - `Response Status` as dedicated line
+    - `Response Status` on a dedicated line

 #### Level 8